 3. Basic information form for schools and day-care centres

-- when registering, schools and day-care centres fill in and attach a separate basic information form.
+- when registering, schools and day-care centres fill in and attach a separate basic information form which replaces the extract from the Finnish Register of Associations or the decision to establish.

 4. Financial Identification Form